Maxwell Keleher

 About Me

 I am a PhD student specializing in human-computer interaction.
-Currently, my work focuses on deceptive design patterns, and the effect of perceiving devices as social actors on privacy attitudes.
-I like to write code; I love to do UX research.
+Currently, my research focuses on understanding the relationship between cybersecurity, device longevity, and sustainability.
+I have also worked on deceptive design patterns, and the effect of perceiving devices as social actors on privacy attitudes.
+I like to write code, and I love to do research.

 Curriculum Vitae